-The Texas Department of State Health Services (DSHS), Continuing Education Service is an approved provider (#690) by the Texas State Board of Examiners of Professional Counselors to offer continuing education contact hours to Licensed Professional Counselors.
-The Texas Department of State Health Services, Continuing Education Service has awarded 1.25 contact hour(s) for Licensed Professional Counselors.
+The Texas Department of State Health Services, Continuing Education Service is an approved provider (#690) by the Texas State Board of Examiners of Professional Counselors to offer continuing education contact hours to Licensed Professional Counselors.
+The Texas Department of State Health Services, Continuing Education Service has awarded 1.00 contact hour(s) for Licensed Professional Counselors and 1.00 contact hour(s) in professional ethics for Licensed Professional Counselors.

 Certified Community Health Worker

 The Texas Department of State Health Services, Promotor(a)/Community Health Worker Training and Certification Program has certified this course for 1.00 contact hour(s) of continuing education for Certified Community Health Workers and Community Health Worker Instructors.

 One of the requirements of continuing education is disclosure of the following information to the learner:

 - Notice of requirements for successful completion of continuing education activity.
 To receive continuing education credit the learner must successfully complete the following activities:

 - Create a Texas Health Steps account.

 - Complete on-line registration process.

 - Thoroughly read the content of the module.